 The GCAC, Inc. administers the sub-grant program through 15% of the hotel/motel tax funds along with additional corporate and private donations.
 Approximately $1,000,000 has been placed into local arts organizations since the inception of the program in 1987.
 This means, by state formulas on dollars spent on the arts, that a minimum of $4,000,000 has been put back into the community from that contribution alone.

 The GCAC, Inc. has supported local arts groups through advertising and promotional campaigns.
 The Arts In Action newsletter, which was originally begun in 1982 by the PAC Guild, was published by the GCAC, Inc. from 1989 until 2008.
-Arts In Action is currently published by the Granville Arts Center and the Garland Cultural Arts Commission, Inc. and is distributed to over 8,000 patrons.
+Arts In Action is currently published by the Granville Arts Center and the Garland Cultural Arts Commission, Inc. and is distributed to approximately 13,000 patrons.
 The GCAC also places ads promoting Garland arts events in numerous Metroplex newspapers.
 All projects of the GCAC promote current events produced year round by the affiliate arts organizations.
 Through these major programs, the GCAC, Inc. continues to fulfill their goal of "increasing the visibility of the Arts in Garland."

 The GCAC, Inc. also sponsors a visual arts juried competition with Garland ISD Seniors each year.
 Cash prizes are presented by the Commission during a reception hosted by the GCAC.